qazwart/Autoconfig/README.md

      # C: Easy to remember: swordfish
      # C: None:

+# SPECIAL MACRO NAMES

+There are two sets of special macro names.
+These are not set by macro questions, but by the environmet.

+## \_ENV\_ Macros

+The `_ENV_` macros start with the string `_ENV_` and the name of the environment variable is appended to the end of the macro name.
+There is one of these special `_ENV_` macros for each environment variable in your system.
+Case is insignificant, so if you have `PATH` and `path` as two environment variables, only one will be `_ENV_PATH`, but we cannot say which one would be used.

+This allows you to use environment variables in your Macros.

+## \_SP\_ Macros

+There are some _special_ macro values that are automatically generated.
+These include:

+- `_SP_HOSTNAME`: The hostname of the system (may include domain name).
+- `_SP_SHORTHOSTNAME_`: The hostname of the system minus any domain name information (everything after the first `.` is stripped off).

 # ETCETRICITIES

 Included in this project is a sample template.
 Use this to explore this program.